scalar-labs/scalardl/docs/trouble-shooting-guide.md

 This is a subclass of `SecurityException`.
 This is thrown when signing fails or when the signature object is not initialized properly.
 You need to review how to sign a request.

 ### UnknownAssetStatusException
-The situation in which this exception is thrown in a similar to that of `UnknownTransactionStatusException` from Scalar DB.
+The situation in which this exception is thrown in a similar to that of `UnknownTransactionStatusException` from ScalarDB.
 Please check the documentation of `UnknownTransactionStatusException` for further details.

 ### UnloadableContractException
 This is a subclass of `ContractException`.
 This is thrown when a contract fails to be loaded.
 You need to check if the contract has been registered or if the certificate ID, the version and the contract ID are correct.